valensupport/valensupport.github.io/pages/batch_request.md

 ### Contributory Batch Submission

 Currently, the API only supports scoring batch submissions.
-Expect this later in 2017.

 #### Batch Status Codes
 Status codes returned from a batch submission may include